wodby/docs/2.0/docs/services/index.md

 ## Overview

-Service (stack service) is a basic unit of managed infrastructure.
-Services have versions and manifests.
-Services can be added only by importing from a git repository.
-Most services have a template (Wodby template) and kubernetes manifests, however some types of services (like `config`) may not have kubernetes manifests.
+Service is a basic unit of managed infrastructure.
+Services are versioned entities and have revisions.
+For each new update a service revision will be issued.

-## Type

-Every service has a type.
-Type defines the behavior of a service and how it managed.
-There are several types of services:

-### `service`

-Stateless service, e.g. Nginx.
-Can be scaled up and down.
-Usually, services of this type have a template and kubernetes manifests

-### `db`

-Database servers, stateful services.
-Usually, services of this type have a template and kubernetes manifests

-### `infrastructure`

-Used in infrastructure applications, currently, can be added only by Wodby.
+Services can be added only by importing a template from a git repository.

-### `storage`

-Used for distributed storage services, e.g. NFS, Rook or Longhorn.
-Usually, services of this type have a template and kubernetes manifests

-### `datastore`

-Memory storages like Redis and Memcached, stateful services.
-Usually, services of this type have a template and kubernetes manifests

-### `search`

-Stateful services, search engines like Elasticsearch and Solr Cloud.

-### `ssh`

-SSH server, usually used as derivative services

-### `proxy`

-Reverse proxy servers like Varnish and HAProxy
+When a service added to a [stack](../stacks/index.md) we call it a _stack service,_ and it can be additionally [customized](../stacks/index.md#configuration) for a specific stack.

+## Template

 ## Inheritance